Elementary merle genetics for newcomers

 Sable merles are no more likely to have health problems than any other color, and they are equally good companions.
 Many do have colors that are not accepted in the show ring, either because they have blue or merle eyes or because the mottling produced by the merle gene is too obvious.
 The real argument against sable merles is that they may be mistaken for brindles or normal sables.
 If two such sable merles were mated together, the resulting litter could contain defective whites.
 What a shock for the breeder expecting normal, healthy puppies!

 There is one kind of breeding that can produce all or almost all merles, and that is breeding of a tricolor or a bi-black to a double merle - but remember that the double merlehas a high probability of being blind or deaf.
 A very few breeders have been lucky enough to get high quality homozygous merles that are not too severely affected to breed - but it definitely takes a lot of luck and really top quality blue merles to start with.
 Merle to merle breedings are only for the very experienced breeder who knows her lines and what they will produce - and it has probably produced more heartbreaks than good homozygous merles, even for them.
 A blue merle from black to homozygous merle breeding is just as healthy as one from a more normal black to blue merle breeding.
 There are only three homozygous merles on the Register of Merit list.

 Unless you have done a lot of merle breeding and really know what you are getting into, the safe rule is still that a blue merle should be bred only to a black, tri or bi.
-In Poms, black, black & tan, chocolate, blue's, black parti, and chocolate parti.
+In Poms, black, black & tan, chocolate, blue's, blue parti, black parti, and chocolate parti.